-It's such a simple (and fun) activity.
-You just add dirt, grass seeds, and stick on a leprechaun's face near the top of the cup.
-I found these green cups from the Dollar Tree.
+It’s such a simple {and fun} activity.
+You just add dirt, grass {or wheat grass} seeds, and tape on a leprechaun’s face near the top of the cup.

 Easy Steps for Growing Leprechaun Hair

-After a week or so your leprechauns hair will get wild!
+After a week or so your leprechaun hair will get wild!
 Kids seriously love this fun and easy-to-do activity!
+After your leprechaun has grown its hair, send it home for families to enjoy!

 And if you're wanting to dive right into some fun (and of course, learning-centric) St. Patrick's Day Snap Cube ideas head here!